Rusty Nail

 What is the origin of the Rusty Nail cocktail?

-The Rusty Nail cocktail is believed to have originated in the 1930s, gaining popularity in the 1960s.
-Its name is thought to be a reference to the drink's rusty color, which resembles the hue of a rusty nail.
+The Rusty Nail cocktail originated in the mid-20th century and is believed to have been popularized in the 1960s.
+Its name is thought to derive from the color of the drink, which resembles a rusty nail, and it has since become a staple in cocktail culture.

-How can I enhance the flavor of a Rusty Nail?
+How does the lemon twist enhance the Rusty Nail?

-Is there a specific type of ice to use for a Rusty Nail?
+Is there a specific type of ice you should use for a Rusty Nail?